thewca/wca-regulations/wca-regulations_2012.md

         - the latest permitted date used to determine the qualifying average/mean time or single solve time on the WCA rankings.
     - 9r2) All competitors of an event who have not directly qualified for the first round of the event must compete in the qualification round in order to participate in the first round.
     - 9r3) A qualification round may be added to accommodate newly registered competitors, and/or the maximum number of competitors in the qualification round or first round of an event may be increased.
 These changes must be made at least two weeks before the competition.
 - 9s) Each round of each event must have a time limit.
-If a competitor does not solve within the time limit, the judge may terminate and disqualify the solve.
+If a competitor does not solve within the time limit, the judge may terminate and disqualify the attempt.
 The The competitor may be allowed to continue the round, at the discretion of the WCA delegate.

 ## Article 10: Solved state

 - 10b) Only the resting state of the puzzle, after the timer has stopped, is considered.
-- 10c) Puzzles may be in any orientation at the end of the solve.
+- 10c) Puzzles may be in any orientation at the end of the attempt.
 - 10d) All pieces of a puzzle must be fully attached to the puzzle in their required positions.
 Exceptions: see Article 5 Puzzle defects.
 - 10e) A puzzle is solved when all face colours are reassembled and all parts are aligned within the limits specified below:
     - 10e1) For each two adjacent parts (e.g. two parallel adjacent slices of a cube) of the puzzle that are misaligned more than the limit described in Article 10f, the puzzle shall be considered to require one additional move to solve (see "Block Turn Metric" in Article 12).
     - 10e2) If no further moves are required to bring the puzzle to its solved state, the puzzle shall be considered solved without penalty.
     - 10e3) If one move is required, the puzzle shall be considered solved with a penalty of 2 seconds.
-    - 10e4) If more than one move is required, the solve is ruled DNF.
+    - 10e4) If more than one move is required, the attempt is ruled DNF.
 - 10f) Limits of acceptable misalignment for puzzles:
     - cube-shaped puzzles: =< 45 degrees
     - Megaminx: =< 36 degrees